theserverlessway/formica/README.md

 ##Quick Start Guide

+You can also jump to the [in-depth docs](docs) for more information.

 You define your CloudFormation template through `*.fc` files.
 Those files will be automatically loaded from the current working directory and executed to create your template.
 They are python files with built-in troposphere support.

 In this example we'll create an S3 Bucket and set the bucket name through a parameter.
 Put the following into a `bucket.fc` file: